 The basis year – ie the calendar year – continues to be the basis period applicable to an individual in respect of all his sources of income, including business source [section 21].
 Therefore, for an individual carrying on a business, the accounts should be made up to 31 December each year.

 Only losses arising out of a business source (ie from a trade, profession or vocation) can be deducted against other sources of income in the basis period the loss arises.
 If the current year loss is not absorbed in that year of assessment, any unabsorbed amount is carried forward to be set off against statutory income from all business income in the future.
+With effect from YA 2019, unabsorbed loss may be carried forward for set-off for seven consecutive years of assessment after the year of assessment in which the loss arose.
+Any amount of loss remaining unabsorbed after the seventh year of assessment will be disregarded.

 - Capital allowances